 Ocean Beach is the grand-daddy of San Francisco beaches, stretching out for three miles along the entire western edge of San Francisco.
-A wide, flat expanse of sand, this beach is the best one for long walks or a run.
+This wide, flat expanse of sand is the best beach for long walks or a run.

 Baker Beach has the famous postcard view of the Golden Gate Bridge.
-This beach sits just outside the Golden Gate, with the old guns of Battery Chamberlin guarding the approach to the bay.
+This beach sits outside the Golden Gate, with the old guns of Battery Chamberlin guarding the approach to the bay.

 China Beach is a pocket-beach: a miniature, lesser-known cove next door to Baker Beach, tucked away in an exclusive neighborhood.
-Too small for long walks, but with a great view of the Golden Gate Bridge.
+Too small for long walks, but with a pretty view of the Golden Gate Bridge.

 Another San Francisco beach located near an old fort.
 Fort Funston is my favorite, a rugged beach with crashing surf at the bottom of 200 foot cliffs, just south of Ocean Beach.
 Very popular with dogs, as well.
 When the winds are blowing, you'll see hang gliders soaring from the cliff tops.

-More info on Fort Funston.
+More info on visiting Fort Funston.

 This San Francisco beach is in a protected cove at the western end of Fisherman's Wharf, an easy stroll from the popular tourist areas.
 Great spot for a peaceful picnic on the sand and taking a break from the crowds at Pier 39.
 Most popular (and safest) for swimming of all our beaches.

 At the western tip of San Francisco, jutting out into ocean, is Lands End: a nature park of steep cliffs with beautiful views of the Golden Gate Bridge and the Marin Headlands.